nroduit/nroduit.github.io/content/tutorials/zoom.en.md

 ---
 title: Zoom
-weight: 100
+weight: 40
 description: How to manipulate zoom and lens
 keywords: [ "zoom", "lens", "dicom viewer",  "pacs viewer" ]
 ---

 ## Zoom tool

 The zoom tool can be associated with one of three mouse buttons or with the mouse scroll (top left toolbar).
-In the image below the zoom tool is associated with the left mouse button.
+In the image below the zoom tool {{< svg "static/tuto/icon/zoom.svg" >}} is associated with the left mouse button.

 The zoom factor can be modified from different locations: